f16piolet/zero-point-energy/README.md

 # zero-point-energy
 <img width="600" height="464" alt="mini_magick20220601-24228-1bcusy8" src="https://github.com/user-attachments/assets/a9b72b0d-e866-4cca-94f8-ce5a55888ba8" />

-# Licensing:
-Creative Commons: CC BY-NC-SA 4.0

-This is open to the world.
-Use it.
-Improve it.
-Just don’t sell it without sharing the improvements.

 # The Science:
 • Vacuum isn’t empty – it’s full of zero-point oscillations.